projectcalico/calico/master/security/kubernetes-default-deny.md

 #### Secure resources everywhere

-We recommend creating default deny-all policy using **Calico global network policy**.
+We recommend creating default deny policy using **Calico global network policy**.
 It applies to both workloads (VMs and containers) and hosts (computers that run the hypervisor for VMs, or container runtime for containers).
 Using a Calico global network policy supports a conservative security stance for protecting resources.

-#### Best practice: create implicit deny-all policy
+#### Best practice: implicit default deny policy

-We recommend that you create a "plain vanilla" deny-all Calico network policy that does not include any other deny rules.
+We recommend that you create a "plain vanilla" default deny Calico network policy that does not include other deny rules.
 Why?
-The absence of other deny rules ensures that the deny-all policy is implicitly "first/always".
-If you add other deny rules, you must add an **order number** to ensure the policy always remains in affect (by virtue of being the highest order number across all of your ordered policies).
-An **implicit deny-all policy** is not only easier, but avoids mistakes.
+The absence of other deny rules ensures that the default deny policy is implicitly "first/always".

+If you add other deny rules, you must also add an **order number** to ensure the policy always remains in affect (by virtue of being the highest order number across all of your ordered policies).
+An **implicit default deny policy** is not only easier, but avoids mistakes.

 ### How to